-One copy stays with the Contract Supervisor.
-When Corrective Actions are completed, the Contract Supervisor signs off the form and files their copy in the appropriate project file.
-Effective Date te: March 1 2015 SOP-12 NACFOR Standard Operating Procedures DEVELOPMENT AND LAYOUT This SOP applies to all Contractor workers involved in any field activities including all planning, harvesting, roads and silviculture related activity.
+This SOP applies to all Contractor workers involved in any field activities including all planning, harvesting, roads and silviculture related activity.
 It describes general requirements to minimize impacts on the environment and to promote safety.
 This SOP does not replace the requirements of legislation, licences, permits and contracts.

-1. All w ork is to be conduct ed in a safe and environmentally sound manner.
-All lay-out will be done to minimize the impact on non-timber resources including species at risk while maintaining total chance timber development opportunities. ril aı NACFOR Development Standards will be followed for all development work.
+- 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
+All layout will be done to minimize the impact on non-timber resources including species at risk while maintaining total chance timber development opportunities. - 3.
+NACFOR Development Standards will be followed for all development work.
 Standardized ribbon/paint colors will be used in all phases of layout.
-Exception to the standards may occur and minor deviations from this general scheme are acceptable but must be clearly labeled on engineering summaries and operational plan maps and discussed during pre-work meetings.
-N N or Fi re In di m Non classified drainages will be marked down the center with appropriate coloured ribbon if deemed important for drainage or habitat considerations.
-Non fish bearing streams (S6 and S5) will be referenced with "Machine Free Zone" colors by one of the following methods: at approximately 5 meters on each side of the creek or at approximately the centre line of the creek.
-Fish bearing streams (S4 - S1) will have reserves marked RRZ colors with reserve width as required by legislation (or District Policy), and identified on the site level prescriptions.
-Fi p; R m S Cut block boundary marking should be consistent throughout operating area Final landings (including right of way landings), road stations, and culvert locations may be painted the appropriate colour (optional blazing/tags) in addition to standard ribbon colors.
-Roads will be surveyed with tight chain traverse if slopes exceed 50% (minimum section length must be >/= 100m) side slope or where an engineered design is required.
-Standard tie points from the end landings to creeks will be established (if a creek is within 100 meters of the landing location).
-Final state C C m alling corners and ro e field. lear identification wil lassified streams wil anagement zones a - 7.
-WTF o's, Parks, Woodlots and private land will be located on all maps produced.
+Exception to the standards may occur and minor deviations from this general scheme are acceptable but must be clearly labeled on engineering summaries and operational plan maps and discussed during pre-work meetings. - 4.
+Streams require standardized marking to maintain consistent treatment: - Non classified drainages (NCDs) will be marked down the center with appropriate coloured ribbon if deemed important for drainage or habitat considerations. - Riparian management zones (RMZs) will be marked using designated ribbon for all classified streams.
+RMZ widths are as required by legislation (or District Policy).
+RMZs will be identified in maps, plans, and prescriptions. - Non-fish bearing streams (S6 and S5) will be referenced with "Machine Free Zone" colors by one of the following methods: - i. at approximately 5 meters on each side of the creek or - ii. at approximately the centre line of the creek. - Fish bearing streams (S4 S1) will have riparian reserve zones (RRZs) marked using designated ribbon with RRZ width as required by legislation (or District Policy), and identified in maps, plans, and prescriptions. - 5.
+Cut block boundary marking should be consistent throughout operating area: - Final landings, road stations, and culvert locations may be painted the appropriate colour (optional blazing/tags) in addition to standard ribbon colors. - Roads will be surveyed with tight chain traverse if slopes exceed 50% (section length must be >/= 100m) side slope or where an engineered design is required. - Standard tie points from the end of landings to creeks will be established if a creek is within 100 meters of the landing location. - 6.
+Mapping standards will be consistent throughout the operating area: - Falling corners and road stations are mapped and labeled with station identification. - Clear identification will be made where the boundary meets and becomes the road. - Classified streams will be identified as described above. - 7.
+WTRAs, wildlife features, sensitive areas, and any adjacent values will be marked in the field and located on all maps produced.